-Figure 3.
-Accelerometer plus gyroscope block diagram
+Figure 3: Accelerometer plus gyroscope block diagram

 Accelerometer Plus Magnetometer Plus Gyroscope

 Sometimes referred to as Magnetic, Angular Rate and Gravity (MARG), this subsystem offers an optimal combination of sensors for smooth tracking of orientation and separation of gravity and linear acceleration.
 This system is capable of yielding absolute orientation data with respect to magnetic north.